Skip to content

 Make sure you look closely at the changes in terms of syntax.
 Our environment.yamls seem to have a looser restriction than what is expected in the meta.yaml.
 Check out conda's package match specifications for more info.

-Do Not Make a Release for RCs
+No Release for RCs

 Skip this step for Release Candidates (RCs).
-Only pull a release if it's a full release (i.e. NOT an RC).
+Only pull a release if it's a full release (i.e. LR/LTS, NOT an RC).
 RCs should instead be in their own branch until ready for full release.

-• Name the release.
+• Name the release "ISISX.Y.Z LTS".

 • A DOI is only needed for standard releases.
 Release candidates do not need a DOI.